NebulaGB/samp-screen-colour-fader/README.md

 # SA-MP Screen Colour Fader

+This library is a fork of the original project by [Kristo Isberg](https://github.com/kristoisberg/samp-screen-colour-fader).

 [![sampctl](https://img.shields.io/badge/sampctl-samp--screen--colour--fader-2f2f2f.svg?style=for-the-badge)](https://github.com/kristoisberg/samp-screen-colour-fader)

 **Notice:** This repository is not being actively maintained anymore.
 If anyone wishes to continue the development of the project, please create a fork of the repository and release future versions there.